 A wedding planner can help you research vendors, construct a flawless timeline, and volley ideas that feel unattainable.
 A walk-through of a venue can lead them to see possible areas of concern and diamonds in the rough.
 A separate eye on the details can keep budgets balanced and guests happy all night long.

 And your other vendors will thank you big time for having a point person on the big day!
-I even asked a wedding photographer why they think having a wedding coordinator or planner on board is so important, and shared that over on the blog.
+I even asked a wedding photographer to share why they think having a wedding coordinator or planner on board is so important.

 If you are stoked to DIY your wedding and save money, there are many ways to do this without shying away from hiring professionals.
 These professionals have devoted their time to a craft and have the passion to invest in your day.
 They can save you the time and headache that come with trying to do-it-all-yourself!